simplonco/fork/README.md

 ![Fork](http://all4desktop.com/data_images/original/4244680-fork.jpg)

+**You have to choose your learning path for the next months, try to do the two exercises!**

 ## Web Developer: Wordpress Integrator

 _**Keywords:** System administration | Wordpress (Creating themes and plugins) | Wireframing, WebDesign, Project management, Ecommerce_